top of page

 The adjective 'ribald' traces its etymological roots back to the medieval Latin term 'ribaldus,' which originally referred to a common, low-class person or a rogue.
 The word 'ribaldus' itself likely derived from the Old French word 'ribaut,' which had similar connotations of a disorderly, unruly individual.
 Over time, 'ribald' underwent a semantic shift and came to describe speech or behavior that was not only coarse and vulgar but often characterized by explicit or indecent content, especially of a sexual nature.
 This evolution reflects how language can adapt and expand in meaning over the centuries, with 'ribald' transitioning from a term describing social status to one associated with lewd or indecent language and behavior.

-Quiz: Find the meaning of the adjective ribald:
+Find the correct meaning of the adjective ribald:

 Try Again!